Neko

 VI.
 Firearms & Ammo

 * I'll go over the ammo types and then every type of gun and where to find them.
-All gun's damage stats are from the specific ammo it's using, so it's good to know what is considered high and low caliber.
-Every gun has its own unique gunshots, use this tool to compare them from 0m to 500m.
-The most similar gunshot sounds are from longrifles (minus the Sporter, BK-18, Pioneer and SKS) from more than 100m away: Repeater Carbine, SSG, CZ-527, Savanna, Tundra, Blaze, VS-98, Mosin, SVD, and DMR.
+Every gun's damage is pulled from the specific ammo it's using, so it's good to know what is considered high and low caliber.
+Wallbanging is only possible with high caliber ammo, and many surfaces are penetrable, even metal ones.
+While damage, surface penetration and bullet drop-off distance is pulled from the ammo's stats, each gun has its own accuracy, recoil, rate of fire, and zeroing range.
+Every gun also has its own unique gunshots, use this tool to compare them.

 * .22 LR - lowest caliber bullets.